-PHIL 418 Dr. Casey (P)Phenomenology 3 credits An introduction to phenomenology, which is a critical methodological approach to human experience.
+Dr. Casey 3 credits

+An introduction to phenomenology, which is a critical methodological approach to human experience.
 This twentieth-century European movement will be examined through selected works of Husserl, Heidegger, Sartre, and Merleau-Ponty.
 The intent of the course is to explore phenomenology both as a theoretical approach to the study of human consciousness and the lived-world and as a unique philosophical method.

+Dr. Black 3 credits

-PHIL 420 Dr. Black (P)Philosophy of Rhetoric 3 credits A systematic investigation of the form, meaning and influence of rhetoric.
+(P)Philosophy of Rhetoric A systematic investigation of the form, meaning and influence of rhetoric.
 Explores the relationships between topic and metaphor, logic and narration, ethos and logos, conscience and persuasion.
 Special attention is given to the various relationships between rhetoric and philosophy.

+Fr.
+McKinney

-PHIL 425 Fr.
-McKinney (P) Postmodern Philosophy 3 credits An examination of the transition from modernist culture and thought to postmodernist culture and thought.
+Postmodern Philosophy 3 credits An examination of the transition from modernist culture and thought to postmodernist culture and thought.
 Derrida's method of deconstruction will serve as the paradigm example of postmodernism.
 Recommended for those interested especially in literature and fine arts.